top of page

 Supervision

 Psychologists in Australia are required to engage in continuing professional development, peer consultation, and supervision.
 At times it may be necessary for your psychologist to discuss your presenting issues, case formulation, assessment results, treatment plan, and/or diagnostic report with their supervisor or peers to ensure ongoing quality assurance.
 Confidentiality is of utmost importance and all de-identifying details are removed before supervision is sought.
 The supervisor and professional peers are bound by the same confidentiality rules as your psychologist.
-As a client of Neurokin Psychology (or parent/carer/guardian), you are consenting to the possibility of your case being reviewed within a supervision capacity.
+As a client of Neurokin Psychology (or parent/carer/guardian), we will ask you to get your informed consent on the possibility of your case being reviewed within a supervision capacity- this is your choice, and you can decline at any stage.

 Evaluation